adimj23/infinite-campus-scraper/README.md

 # infinite-campus-scraper
-Python selenium to scrape Infinite Campus for course and grades.
+Python selenium to scrape Infinite Campus for course and grades to a linked Google Sheet

 # Required Libraries
 - selenium